 So, to make things a little simpler, an AR pistol brace has a hole in it and typically has a Velcro strap that’s intended to wrap around the arm.
 A pistol brace doesn’t actually have to be velcroed to your arm though, it just has to work as a brace, meaning it can sit against your arm providing an additional point of contact to stabilize the firearm.

 Yes, the short answer shouldering a pistol brace without a tax stamp is legal by federal standards.
 However, let’s get a little deeper into the legalities because who doesn’t like doing that?

-Like we said (as of this publication), shouldering a pistol brace does not make it a SBR, which means you don’t have to purchase a tax stamp and register it with the NFA.
+As we said (as of this publication), shouldering a pistol brace does not make it an SBR, which means you don’t have to purchase a tax stamp and register it with the NFA.